devopsgroup-io/catapult/README.md

     * The initial `up` will take some time for, please be patient
 4. Login to DigitalOcean to obtain the IP address of the virtual machine to access via URL
     * Place your Bamboo base URL at `~/secrets/configuration.yml["company"]["bamboo_base_url"]`, the format should be http://[digitalocean-ip-here]/
 5. Once your Bamboo Server instance is accessible via URL, you will be prompted with a license prompt, enter your license.
+Select Express installation.
 6. You will next be prompted to enter the following information:
     * Username (required) - root
     * Password (required) - specify a complex password